dataArtisans/flink-training-web/setup/localCluster.md

 Because this jar file contains many applications, we've had to specify which class to run, using the -c flag.

-Note that the taskmanager(s) will write their output to files in the `./log/` directory.
+Note that the worker(s) will write their output to files in the `./log/` directory.

 ### 5. Stop the local Flink instance